Priapism in Children

 Medically reviewed by Drugs.com.
 Last updated on Sep 3, 2023.

 What is priapism?

-Priapism is when your child has an erection that lasts 4 hours or longer.
+Priapism is an erection that lasts for 4 hours or longer.
 The erection may occur without stimulation.
-Your child's penis may be dark red or purplish.
+The cause of priapism is not always known.
 Priapism is usually painful and can lead to permanent tissue damage.

 What are the types of priapism?

-- Low-flow priapism occurs when the veins in your child's penis become blocked and blood cannot flow out.
-It is also called ischemic priapism.
-His erection is present for 4 hours or longer.
-He may also have a painful erection that happens over and over for many hours.
+- Low-flow priapism (ischemic) means the blood flow in your child's penis becomes blocked.
+He may also have a painful erection that comes and goes over many hours.
 Low-flow priapism is an emergency and must be treated immediately.

-- High-flow priapism is when too much blood flows into your child's penis.
-He will have an erection for 4 hours or more but it is normally not painful.
-This is also called nonischemic priapism.
+- High-flow priapism (non-ischemic) means too much blood flows into your child's penis.
+He will have an erection for 4 hours or more but it is usually not painful.

 What increases my child's risk for priapism?

-- Medical conditions, such as sickle cell disease, penile tumors, or leukemia
+- Medical conditions, such as sickle cell disease, blood disorders, or leukemia

 - Medicines to treat high blood pressure, depression, and other mood disorders

-- Trauma, such as a groin, back, or spinal cord injury, or an injury during sex if your teenager is sexually active
+- Trauma, such as a groin, back, or spinal cord injury.

 - Alcohol in large amounts

 Your child's healthcare provider will examine him or her.
 Tell the provider when your child's symptoms began and if they are constant.
 Also tell the provider about all your child's current medicines.
 The provider may ask about any recent surgery or procedure your child had.
 He may also need any of the following: